Sofi Tukker: Features and appearances

 Their song "Johny" is featured in EA Sports' FIFA 17, and was adapted from a poem by Brazilian poet Paulo Leminski.

 Their 2017 song "Best Friend" was played during the iPhone X full commercial reveal at the Apple Event on September 12, 2017.
 It is also included in the football game FIFA 18, the second straight year that a song of theirs has been included on the soundtrack of FIFA.
 It is also playing in the club scene in the 2018 movie Ocean's 8, as well as during The Block Season 17 Episode 32 'Living & Dinings Continue'.

 The clean version of their song "Batshit", titled "That's It (I'm Crazy)", was featured in a TV commercial for Apple promoting their special edition iPhone 8 RED smartphone in 2018.

 Both "Best Friend" and "Batshit" were featured in the episode "Robert Diaz (No. 15)" (season 6, episode 22) of the TV series The Blacklist.

 On June 28, 2018, they collaborated with Italian DJ Benny Benassi for the single "Everybody Needs a Kiss", and on September 14, 2018, they released a remix of "Energia" with Brazilian singer Pabllo Vittar.

 "Baby I'm a Queen" is featured in Xbox Game Studios' Forza Horizon 4.

-"Purple Hat" is featured in Netflix's To All the Boys: PS I Still Love You.
+"Purple Hat" is featured in Netflix's To All the Boys: P.S.
+I Still Love You.

 "Swing" is featured in EA Sports' FIFA 20 and Need for Speed Heat. which also features "Playa Grande" and "Mi Rumba".

 "Good Time Girl" is featured during the opening credits of HBO's series The New Pope.

 "Fuck They" is featured in Season 4 of the Spanish television series Elite.

 "Wet Tennis" is featured in Season 1 of Ubisoft's Just Dance 2023 Edition.

 "Cafuné" is featured in EA Sports' FC25.